Moving into

 May, August through

-December, with an average maximum UV index of 12, are months with the highest UV index.
-A UV Index estimate of 11, and higher, represents an excessive health risk from unsafe exposure to UV radiation for the ordinary person.
+December, with an average maximum UV index of 12, are months with the highest UV index in Singapore.
+A UV Index of 11, and more, symbolizes an extreme health hazard from exposure to the Sun's UV radiation for the ordinary person.